News from the Summerlands Chuffer Team

 Chuffers for Accucraft Sabrina & Talgarth

-The latest generic locos from Accucraft UK needed a new Chuffer as the old SCAC2 used for Ragleth et. would not work properly.
+The most recent generic locos from Accucraft UK (now sadly discontinued) needed a new Chuffer as the old SCAC2 used for Ragleth et. would not work properly.
 The new Chuffer for both locos is the SCAC50

 Chuffer for Accucraft Dolgoch